Sarah Atherton

-She is the first Conservative to represent the Wrexham constituency since its creation in 1918.
-In addition, Atherton is the first female MP elected to represent the seat, and became the first female Conservative MP elected to Westminster representing a Welsh constituency.
+She was the first Conservative to represent the Wrexham constituency since its creation in 1918.
+In addition, Atherton was the first female MP elected to represent the seat, and became the first female Conservative MP elected to Westminster representing a Welsh constituency.

+In 2025, Atherton joined Reform UK.

 Early life and career

 Atherton was born in Chester in 1967, the daughter of John Atherton from Chester and Evelyn Atherton (née Morgan / Stringer) from Caernarfon.
 She left Christleton High School in Chester, a local comprehensive school, at the age of 16.

 Atherton joined the army, serving in the Intelligence Corps, before training at Bangor University and becoming a Registered General Nurse.
 She also studied at Manchester Metropolitan University, receiving a BSc (Hons) in Community Health (Specialist District Nurse), and at the University of Liverpool, where she obtained a Masters in Social Work.

 Atherton has worked as a nurse, district nurse and social worker.
-In addition, she ran her own business, a micro brewery, based on Wrexham Industrial Estate.
+In addition, she was briefly a partner in a micro brewery business based on Wrexham Industrial Estate.
 Prior to being elected as the Member of Parliament for Wrexham, she served on Gresford Community Council.
 She is a member of the Royal British Legion.